Staying Positive Amid the Negative

 Source: FRED Federal Reserve Bank of St Louis, 2s10s (T10Y2Y) and NBER-based Recession Indicators for the United States from the Peak through the Trough (USRECM), 31 October 1977 to 31 October 2019.

 It is a difficult chart to ignore, and it would be courageous to say it is not important.
-It has correctly signalled a fragile global economy.
-Yet it also reflects why the US Federal Reserve (Fed) has been swift to act, rapidly cutting rates to reverse the (overly aggressive) tightening in 2018.
-Central banks worldwide have mirrored the US pivot: in Q3 2019, 56 out of 62 rate moves were cuts, whereas in Q3 2018, 27 out of 31 adjustments were hikes.
-1
+It has correctly signaled a fragile global economy.
+Yet it also reflects why the U.S. Federal Reserve (Fed) has been swift to act, rapidly cutting rates to reverse the (overly aggressive) tightening in 2018.
+Central banks worldwide have mirrored the U.S. pivot: in Q3 2019, 56 out of 62 rate moves were cuts, whereas in Q3 2018, 27 out of 31 adjustments were hikes.

-Exhibit 2: Gross government debt as a % of GDP within Eurozone countries
+Exhibit 2: Gross Government Debt as a % of GDP Within European Union Countries

 Plenty of Northern European countries, including Germany, have relatively low debt burdens to shoulder fiscal stimulus.